Hobo with a Grin: Song information

 Both "Amerika the Brave" and "Someone's Coming" feature contributions from Marc Bolan in his last studio performance, which took place at AIR Studios on 26 July 1977, less than two months before his death.
 Bolan provided guitar on "Amerika the Brave" and both guitar and backing vocals on "Someone's Coming", although he did not receive an official credit for the latter track.
 Speaking of Bolan's playing on "Amerika the Brave", Harley later recalled, "He plays fantastic electric guitar for me on that.
 He play[ed] his Les Paul.
 I paid his fee, but he wouldn't take it."
 In 1978, Harley recalled to The Morning Call of his friendship with Bolan, "I had known him for a couple of years.
 We were a lot different.
 He was much more of an extrovert than me, but we grew very close.
 They say opposites attract."
 Although it was not released as a single, 'Amerika the Brave' gained some disco play in the US.
 Harley described the song as being "my impression of the U.S... just telling what I see".

 "I Wish It Would Rain" is a cover of the 1967 song originally recorded by The Temptations.
 Harley revealed to The Morning Call that he replaced the song's R&B sound with a more rock and roll one, "I wanted to have a more rock and roll feel than The Temptations version.
 I defend it."

 "Riding the Waves (For Virginia Woolf)" was dedicated to the 20th century British writer Virginia Woolf.
 Harley admitted, "I stole two or three lines from her book, "The Waves," for that song".
 The song has been a consistent inclusion in Harley and the band's live sets (except between 2016 and 2020, before being reintroduced in 2021), much more so than any of the other songs on the album (though "Roll The Dice" did get played routinely between 1989 and 1992), however it is usually played in a much slower, acoustic arrangement when played live, with much improvisation after the lyrics have finished, with a call-and-response section added to the song from 2004 onwards.
 Harley would eventually play the album arrangement of the song for the first time in 2022, at a show celebrating his 70th Birthday that took place the year prior.
 Harley would later re-record the song for his 1996 album Poetic Justice, though the version presented on this album is a recording of the aforementioned live arrangement of the track, as presented during one of Harley's concerts.
+Harley wrote "(I Don't Believe) God is an Anarchist" at the time when the UK music scene was becoming dominated by punk rock.
+He told Larry Jaffee in 1982, "I never have agreed with a violent pose just because of fashion.
+It's a terrifying prospect that people wear army uniforms or leather and chains because of fashion.
+It makes them think wicked thoughts."